dakom/sodium-typescript-playground/README.md

 The meat of the code is generally in [src/app/modules](src/app/modules)

+There are some comments written in key sections, though maybe one of these days I'll go through and sprinkle in some more...

 As of right now, here's what the different modules are for:

 ## Simple